NUbots/NUbots/module/tools/ExtrinsicsCalibration/README.md

 ## Emits

-- `message::skill::Walk` (zero velocity), `message::strategy::FallRecovery` and `message::skill::Look` tasks to
-  stand the robot and sweep its head through the scan grid.
+- `message::skill::Walk` (zero velocity) and `message::strategy::FallRecovery` tasks to stand the robot, and a `message::planning::LookAround` task so the `PlanLook` provider sweeps the head through the scan grid.
 - The optimised offsets are logged and written back to the camera config file when the optimisation succeeds.

 ## Dependencies